The Making Of The British Landscape

 How much do we really know about the place we call 'home'?
 In this sweeping, timely book, Nicholas Crane tells the story of Britain.

-The British landscape has been continuously occupied by humans for 12,000 years, from the end of the Ice Age till the twenty-first century.
-It has been transformed from a European peninsula of glacier and tundra to an island of glittering cities and exquisite countryside.
+Over the course of 12,000 years of continuous human occupation, the British landscape has been transformed form a European peninsula of glacier and tundra to an island of glittering cities and exquisite countryside.